Copper prices have soared as the US threatens tariffs on the metal and China boosts its economy

 The International Energy Agency expects demand for the base metal to rise 20% to 31,128 kilotons by 2030 and by 41% to 36,379 kilotons by 2040.
 The U.S. mined about 1.1 million tons of copper in 2024.
 It currently lags the top producers, including Chile, Peru and China.

 Copper mining companies are gaining ground amid rising demand.
-Shares of Freeport-McMoRan, which operates most of its open-pit copper mines in the U.S., are up 12% this year.
+Shares of Freeport-McMoRan, which operates most of its open-pit copper mines in the U.S., are up 9% this year.
 Southern Copper, which has operations in Mexico and Peru, is up 8% for the year.
-The broader market has been slipping, with the S&P 500 down about 2%.
+The broader market has been slipping, with the S&P 500 down 2.9%.

 The rising price of copper has a potential downside for some businesses and consumers.